 This advanced seminar is geared to mental health and health professionals.

-(2) Differentiate between different types of terrorism and their differing psychologies
+(2) Explain the difference between various types of terrorism and their differing psychologies

-(3) Understand the evolution of terrorist tactics and the implications for the future course of terrorism
+(3) Discuss the evolution of terrorist tactics and the implications for the future course of terrorism

 Jerrold Post, MD, is Professor Emeritus of Psychiatry, Political Psychology, and International Affairs at George Washington University.
 Prior to his position there, he had a 21-year career with the CIA, where he founded and directed the Center for the Analysis of Personality and Political Behavior, providing assessments of foreign leadership and decision making for the President and other senior officials to prepare for high level negotiations and for use in crisis situations.
 Dr. Post is author of several books including, Narcissism and Politics: Dreams of Glory, and The Mind of the Terrorist: The Psychology of Terrorism from the IRA to al-Qaeda.

 All persons in control of content have NO relevant financial relationships to disclose.

 ACCME Accreditation Statement: